piyushpatel2005/go-exploration/notes/hello-world-in-go/index.md

 ```

 Let's dissect this code a bit.
 The first line of the code is `package` statement.
-We will learn about packages more, however, keep in mind that the executable code should always reside in package called `main`.
-This file also contains a function called `main()` on line 5.
-This is the entry point of this code.
-So, when we run this code file, it will execute all lines of this `main` function.
+We will learn about packages in the upcoming lessons, however, keep in mind that the executable code should always reside in package called `main`.
+The `main` package must have a `main()` method.
+The `main()` function is the entry point of this code.
+So, when you run this code file, it will execute all lines of this `main` function.
 As you can see the functions are declared using `func` keyword in Go.
 We will learn more about functions and all of these content throughout the tutorial.

 Next, on line 3, we have `import` statement.
-Go has module system with which we can bring in code written by other developers.
-This helps with code-reusability as we do not have to write the same code repeatedly.
-We can simply re-use existing module.
+Go has module system with which you can bring in code written by other developers.
+This helps with code-reusability as you do not have to write the same code repeatedly.
+You can simply re-use existing packages.
 Here, we import `fmt` module which is used for text formatting.
 On line 5, after `main()` function we have set of curly brances `{...}`.
 This denotes the start and end of the code block.
 In this case, it means that `main` function starts on line 5 and ends on line 7.
 The statements written between these two lines will get executed one after another.

 On line 6, we have single statement `fmt.Println("Hello World")`.
 This uses our imported `fmt` package and uses a function called `Println` from that package.
 This function takes a parameter `"Hello World"` which is what it prints.
 Note that this function prints the data and moves to the next line.
 Let's test out the execution.